wp-plugins/woocommerce-gift-wrapper/readme.txt

 1. Upload the entire "woocommerce_gift_wrap" folder to the "/wp-content/plugins/" directory.
 2. Activate the plugin through the "Plugins" menu in WordPress.
 3. Visit WooCommerce->Settings->Products tab to set your plugin preferences.
-Look for the Gift Wrap sub tab.
+Look for the "Gift Wrapping" sub tab link.
 4. Follow the instructions there and review the settings.

 = To remove plugin: =

 1. Deactivate plugin through the 'Plugins' menu in WordPress
 2. Delete plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==